 Calpine may get hot, but it also knows how to blow off some steam.
-In 2012 the independent power producer and marketer controlled more than 27,000 MW of generating capacity (and 699 MW under construction) through interests in more than 90 primarily natural gas-fired power plants in 20 US states and Canada.
+In 2013 the independent power producer and marketer controlled more than 28,100 MW of generating capacity (and 699 MW under construction) through interests in 93 primarily natural gas-fired power plants in 20 US states and Canada.
 This fleet also includes 15 geothermal power plants in California.
 Calpine, the leading geothermal power producer in North America, owns 725 MW of capacity at the largest geothermal facility in the US (the Geysers in northern California), and which accounts for 40% of the country's geothermal energy.
 The company has major presence in the wholesale power markets in California, the Mid-Atlantic, and Texas.

 Serving customers in 20 US states and Canada, the company's reportable segments are West (including geothermal), Texas, and East (including Canada).
 The company has regional office in Dublin (California), Wilmington (Delaware), Pasadena (Texas), Washington DC, Sacramento, and Austin (Texas).

 Other Calpine operations include construction, consulting, and management services; turbine component manufacturing; and critical power provision for high-tech companies.